subomb/fun-with-korean/README.md

 - **User Authentication**: Secure login and registration using Firebase Authentication.
 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Restricted Content**: Access to advanced lessons (Book 2 and beyond) is restricted to non-authenticated users.
-- **Navigation Improvements**: Lessons start at the top when navigating between them.

 ## Technologies Used